Pay for College

 - Scholarships do not have to be paid back.

 - Scholarship criteria varies for each award and can be based on academic achievement, athletic or artistic talent, financial need, fields of study or community service.

 - Scholarship applications are separate from the application for federal or state financial aid.

-- Tax credits: The federal government allows you to claim tax credits for out-of-pocket tuition and related educational expenses through the American Opportunity Credit.
-At the end of the tax year, Highline sends an IRS form 1098-T to students who qualify.
+The federal government allows you to claim tax credits for out-of-pocket tuition and related educational expenses through the American Opportunity Credit.
+At the end of the tax year, an IRS form 1098-T will be available in ctcLink to students who qualify.